TriumphLLC/Blend4Web/doc_src/developers_advanced.rst

     add/remove a temporary object property

 *append_/remove_*
-    add/remove a temporary property to the already existing properies of the same kind
+    add/remove a temporary property to the already existing properties of the same kind

 *insert_/pop_*
     add/remove an array element (accessed by index)